 Environmental monitoring is challenging for laboratories because of the need to manage a high volume of samples in support of often complex quality requirements.
 What solutions are available to laboratories to meet these challenges and remain both compliant and operational?

-The successful implementation of LIMS within the laboratory setting can automate the testing, data collection, and data storage mentioned here, enforcing the sustainability of repeatable processing in a timely manner, and can also flag any issues in real-time as they are occurring—allowing for more rapid intervention in the event of an issue—and no matter how many samples need to be processed.
+The successful implementation of LIMS within the laboratory setting can automate the sampling, testing, data collection, and data management, enforcing the sustainability of repeatable processing in a timely manner and can also flag any issues in real-time as they are occurring—allowing for more rapid intervention in the event of an issue—no matter how many samples need to be processed.